CEA-MetroCarac/SWAXSanalysis/README.md

 # SWAXSanalysis
 ___
 This package is used to convert edf files that contain one header and one dataset into an HDF5 file that contains information selected by the user.
-This process can be automated if the `launcher.py` has been launched with the argument `--jenkins "true"`

 ## How it works
 ___